soheilhr/MVDoppler/README.md

 Labels_and_metadata
   ├── design_table.csv
   ├── meta_data.json
-  ├── test.txt
-  ├── train.txt
-  ├── val.txt
 ```

 `design_table.csv` includes the metadata for the entire dataset (train, val and test) in camma seperated values (CSV) format.

-`train.txt`, `val.txt`, and `test.txt` have the snapshot `fname`s in the train set, validation set, and test set for fold 0, respectively.

 Labels in `design_table.csv`:
 ```